ccolo01/tem5018/docs/section-3.md

 - Seckel, M. J., Salinas, C., Font, V., & Sala-Sebastià, G. (2023).
 Guidelines to develop computational thinking using the Bee-bot robot from the literature. *Education and Information Technologies*.
 A systematic review of 25 studies providing evidence-based guidance for CT development with Bee-Bot.

-- Schina, D., Esteve-González, V., & Usart, M. (2021).
-Teachers' Perceptions of Bee-Bot Robotic Toy and Their Ability to Integrate It in Their Teaching.
-In *Advances in Intelligent Systems and Computing*.
-Explores teacher perspectives on implementing floor robots in primary classrooms.

 **Books for deeper exploration:**

 - Bers, M. U. (2018). *Coding as a Playground: Programming and Computational Thinking in the Early Childhood Classroom*.
 Routledge.
 Essential reading on developmentally appropriate approaches to coding with young children.